 The probationary period is a time during which the employee demonstrates the skills and abilities necessary to perform the duties assigned.
 During the probationary period, the employee will be informed of the expectations and work requirements of the position.
 Periodically during the probationary period, the employee may receive regular feedback on his/her progress, which may affect continued employment.
-During the probationary period, the employee may receive regular feedback on bis/her progress, which may affect continued employment.
+During the probationary period, the employee may resign without prejudice or be dismissed.